Car accident scene documentation can be very simple using a smart phone.

 Chicago Auto Accident Attorney

-Once you have gathered the evidence and received medical attention for your injuries, consult a Chicago auto accident attorney from Willens Injury Law Offices.
+Once you have gathered the evidence and received medical attention for your injuries, consult a Chicago auto accident attorney from Willens & Baez.
 Bring the photographic evidence with you to the first consultation.
 We will help you file a claim for compensation for injuries and property damage.
 Call us at (312) 957-4166.